NOSM University reserves the right to review and change the admission requirements at any time without notice.

 You are eligible to apply if you have completed the DEC (diplome d’etudes collegiales) from Quebec (CEGEP) and a bachelor’s degree from a recognized university in Quebec (3 years of university after the DEC).
 Completion of the DEC and the three years leading to a bachelor’s degree from a Quebec university are considered the equivalent of a four year degree for the purposes of applying to NOSM University.

 Applying During Final Year of Studies

-NOSM accepts applications from students who have pursued their undergraduate studies on a full-time basis, part-time basis, or with a combination of full-time and part-time studies.
+NOSM University accepts applications from students who have pursued their undergraduate studies on a full-time basis, part-time basis, or with a combination of full-time and part-time studies.

-The minimum required GPA is 3.0 on the 4.0 scale.
+The minimum required overall GPA is 3.0 on the 4.0 scale.
 Grades will be converted to a 4.0 scale according to the OMSAS Undergraduate Grading System Conversion Table.
 The GPA is calculated on all converted undergraduate course grades completed at a recognized institution as of the application deadline.

-Grades for supplementary, spring, summer, and part-time study and distance education courses
+- Grades for supplementary, spring, summer, and part-time study and distance education courses

 Applicants with a Graduate Degree

 If you have a graduate degree (Masters/PhD), you will not be considered for admission as part of a separate applicant pool.
 You will be assessed based on the minimum requirement of a 4-year recognized undergraduate university degree (3-year degree for mature applicants), with a minimum GPA of 3.0 on the 4.0 scale.